1 min read 210 words archived

 };

-As you can see, StringArray in our example allows any string to be a property name (key), and any number to be a value.
+As you can see, StringArray allows any string to be a property name, and any number to be a value.

-Index types are really handy when you have an object that could have unknown keys.
-They're also handy when using an object as a dictionary or associative array.
-They do have some downsides, though.
-You can't specify what keys can be used, and the syntax is also a bit verbose, in my opinion.
-TypeScript provides a solution, however; the Record utility.
+Index types are handy when you have an object with unknown keys or when using an object as a dictionary.
+However, they have downsides: you can’t specify what keys can be used, and the syntax is verbose.
+TypeScript provides a solution: the Record utility.

-In it's simplest form, Record is very similar to an index type.
-Let's give it a look:
+In its simplest form, Record is similar to an index type:

 type StringArray = Record<number, string>;